t79homasdw/woodgrove-infrastructure/README.md

     - Source Code for 3Cloud Bank: https://github.com/t79homasdw/woodgrove-bank

 ## Security notes
-- **Key Vault RBAC vs Access Policies**: the repo currently defines both.
-Choose one approach; if `kv_enable_rbac_authorization = true`, this will disable access policy resources via conditional `count`.
-If you prefer access policies, set RBAC to `false` you will be able to use both.
+- **Key Vault RBAC vs Access Policies**: The repo defines both policies and RBAC permissions.
+  - **NOTE** if `kv_enable_rbac_authorization = true`, this will disable access policy resources via conditional `count`.
+  - If you prefer access policies, set RBAC to `false` you will be able to use both.
   - **To Automate Deploying Certificates** this setting is required `kv_enable_rbac_authorization = false` currently Microsoft only supports adding certs via Key Vault access policies for the process of creating and sharing certificates.
 If you want to use RBAC only, you must upload certs manually.
-- **Secrets**: prefer **certificates** over client secrets for app creds.
-Where secrets are used, set short expiry and alerts.
+- **Secrets**: 3Cloud prefers to use **certificates** over client secrets for app creds.
+  - Where secrets are used, set short expiry and alerts.
 - **Identity in CI/CD**: use **federated OIDC** for GitHub/Azure DevOps instead of storing client secrets.

 ## Troubleshooting